 The Use of Data Analytics in RFPs

 As technology advances, so does the data we produce.
 Unlike our ancestors, we’re now capable of creating photos, videos, text files, and other forms of data all on our own.
 This has led to the rise of what we now call Big Data.
 Companies are among those who benefit from Big Data the most.
-It allows them to make more informed and accurate decisions, whether they be about how they operate internally or how they nurture relationships with customers or clients.
-It’s therefore no surprise that, according to CIO Dive, companies will commit $12.3 million in the next year to data solutions.
+Data analytics allows them to make more informed and accurate decisions.
+Using data, we can discover new insights about anything from internal operations to how we communicate with others.
+It’s, therefore, no surprise that, according to CIO Dive, companies will commit $12.3 million in the next year to data solutions.

 In short, every business can benefit from data analytics — especially when it comes to enhancing their RFP responses.
 Here’s why you should use data analytics in the RFP process.